gavinbains/StatisticsBuffer/README.md

 ## Acknowledgments

-* Thank you so much for giving me the opportunity to take this assessment!
+* Thank you so much for giving me this opportunity